-The teacher can pause the program for several hours with the babysitting/pause key and reactivate it later to continue the simulation.
+The teacher can pause the program for several hours with the day care/pause key and reactivate it later to continue the simulation.
 The program will resume where the simulation left off.
-This is great for schools that do not want the simulators crying throughout the day or during a testing period.
-The student needs to plan extra time to deliver the simulator to you, the babysitter, so you can use the babysitting key to pause the program.
+Great for schools that do not want the simulators crying throughout the day or during a testing period.
+The student needs to plan extra time to deliver the simulator to you, the babysitter, so you can use the day care key to pause the program.
 When they come to pick it up, simply insert the key again.